 Nine of the merchant ships were sunk, with only three steamers and the two trawlers surviving.
 In total, around 250 men lost their lives in this engagement.
 Of the Strongbow’s crew of 82, 45 were lost.
 All but 10 of the crew of the Mary Rose were lost.
 Lt Commander Fox was last seen swimming in the water.
 It would later be alleged that the German ships had fired on survivors in the water but this was denied.
 The Germans were also criticised later as they failed to rescue any of the men in the water but argued that the surviving steamers could have been expected to do so.

 Above: coverage of the loss in The Sphere in June 1918

 One boat containing 2 officers and 8 men managed to row and sail over the next two days, finally reaching the Norwegian coast.
 One of the survivors on this boat was Seaman John Frederick Bailey, who although injured, insisted on taking his turn at the oars.

 Most of those lost from Strongbow and Mary Rose are commemorated on the Chatham, Plymouth or Portsmouth Naval Memorials but there are four buried in Fredrikstad Military Cemetery in Norway

 Above: Fredrikstad Military Cemetery.
-Photo CWGC and Ordinary Seaman Alfred Holden, one of those buried there.
+Photo CWGC (c) 2021 and Ordinary Seaman Alfred Holden, one of those buried there.
 Photo IWM

 Six are buried in Lerwick New Cemetery.